rappasoft/laravel-livewire-tables/docs/bulk-actions/creating-bulk-actions.md

 ---
-title: Creating bulk actions
+title: Creating Bulk Actions
 weight: 2
 ---

-To create bulk actions, you must specify a `method` and a `button title` in the `$bulkActions` component property.
+There are 3 ways to define your bulk actions.

+They all do the same thing except provide different levels of flexibility.

+The **key** is the Livewire method to call, and the value is the name of the item in the bulk actions dropdown.

+## Property

+The first way to define your bulk actions is with the `bulkActions` component property:

 ```php
 public array $bulkActions = [